|What We Do|

 - actions that could be taken at the regional level to mitigate climate impacts

 The culminating activity was the Puget Sound Knowledge Exchange which brought together experts and community representatives from across the Central Puget Sound region to learn and share information about their challenges and successes related to implementing resilience efforts to address climate impacts and other hazards in their communities.
-This event had have two main sessions:
+This event had two main sessions:

 After the workshop, attendees were provided a document, Resources for Building Resilience in the Puget Sound Region, WA, that listed resources for building resilience available to communities, and also included information about resources specific to communities in the Puget Sound.